Vijayarvind10/Vijayarvind10/README.md

 ## 🔧 What I Do

-### Full-Stack Development
-I'm proficient in building **scalable web applications** with a focus on **React.js** for front-end development and **Flask** for back-end services.
-I prioritize creating responsive, user-friendly interfaces and secure, scalable server architectures.

 ### Machine Learning & AI
 I actively work on **machine learning projects** using frameworks like **TensorFlow** and **PyTorch**.
 From real-time systems to image recognition tasks, I enjoy applying **deep learning models** to practical use cases and improving them for real-world performance.